This game is much like the Cookies for Grampy game, but this time you will use unit fractions.

-An Ancient Egyptian Pharaoh might be upset if he thinks you are paying his workers with too many incomplete cookies.
+An Ancient Egyptian Pharaoh might be upset if he thinks you are making too many incomplete cookies for his workers.

 Try to achieve a score of 10 cookies or more.

-Qualify as an ASSISTANT EGYPTIAN COOKIE PAYMASTER by achieving a score of 12 cookies or more.
+Qualify as an ASSISTANT EGYPTIAN COOKIE MAKER by achieving a score of 12 cookies or more.

-Qualify as an EGYPTIAN COOKIE PAYMASTER by achieving a score of 20 cookies or more.
+Qualify as an EGYPTIAN COOKIE MAKER by achieving a score of 20 cookies or more.

 There are combinations of unit fractions that will complete a whole cookie.
 For example, you could use 1/2 + 1/6 + 1/3.
 After you drag one cookie piece onto Grampy's cookie you will have the option of dragging another piece or of entering a denominator of your choosing.